hackingmaterials/pv-vision/README.md

 You can either use the package `pv_vision` and write your own codes following the instruction in tutorials, or you can directly run our `pipeline.sh`.
 When `pipeline.sh` is used, `YOLO` model will be applied to do predictions in default.
 The output will give you the analysis from the model.

-Our trained neural network models can be downloaded [here](https://drive.google.com/drive/folders/1Xxy2QfqJSXIVszi2vwIFnwPb7xDjZyfG?usp=sharing).
+Our trained neural network models can be downloaded [here](https://datahub.duramat.org/dataset/neural-network-weights).

 Currently the model weights are:

-1. In folder "crack_extraction":

-   Model "unet_oversample_low" is used for predicting the pixels that belong to cracks, busbars, etc. using semantic segmentation.
+1. Folder "crack_segmentation" is used for predicting the pixels that belong to cracks, busbars, etc. using semantic segmentation.

-2. In folder "defective_cell\_detection":

-    Model "yolo\_rgb" and "yolo\_grayscale" are used for detecting defective cells in the solar modules using objective detection.
-The module images don't need to be cropped in advance. "yolo\_rgb" can be applied to rgb images and "yolo\_grayscale" can be applied on grayscale images.

-    Models in "classifiers" are used to classify the solar cells based on the type of its defects.
-There are four kinds of models in this folder, which are random forest(RF) model, resnet18 model, resnet50 model and resnet152 model. "resnet\_rgb" can be applied to rgb images and "resnet\_grayscale" can be applied on grayscale images.
-The module images need to be cropped into single solar cells in advance.

-3. In folder "perspective_transform":
+2. Folder "defective_detection" is used to do object detection of defective cells.

+3. Folder "cell_classification" is used to do cell classification.

-    Model "detect\_contour\_unet\_rgb" and "detect\_contour\_unet\_grayscale" are used for perspective transformation of solar module images using semantic segmantation. "rgb" can be applied to rgb images and "grayscale" can be applied on grayscale images.
+4. Folder "module_segmentation" is used for perspective transformation of solar module images using semantic segmantation.
+It will predict the contour of field module images

 ## Analyze data
 The tutorials of using `PV-Vision` can be found in folder `tutorials`.
 The tutorials cover *perspective transformation*, *cell segmentation*, *model inference* and *model output analysis*.